 - Both road cycling (for those comfortable with the narrow road and lack of shoulder) and mountain biking are incredibly popular.

-- Riding the trails on horseback can make for a fun day with the whole family, with abundant guided and on-your-own opportunities.
+- Riding the trails on horseback can make for a fun day, with abundant guided and on-your-own opportunities.

 - OHV trails are not located in the wilderness area, but there several area forest roads allowing access.